Annual & Aggregate Pell Limits

 The Department of Education limits the amount of Pell grants you are awarded each FAFSA year (July 1st-June 30th) and over the course of a lifetime.

 Each year, the FAFSA application will determine if you are eligible for a Pell grant and, if so, how much.
 Full Time undergraduate students will receive Pell disbursements in the first four (4) terms in the academic year in which they take at least 6-credits.
-If you attend full time without taking a term off, you will receive Pell disbursements in the Fall and Winter trimesters each year, and then be out of Pell until July 1st.
-If you attend attend half time, you may see partial Pell availability throughout the FAFSA year.
+Once you've received 100% of your Pell for the FAFSA year, you may be able to receive additional funds in the following Trimester as long as you attend at least half time (6 credits/trimester).
+If you attend attend half time throughout the entire year, you will see partial Pell availability throughout the FAFSA year.

 Pell is also limited over the course of your lifetime.
-As long as you remain eligible each year based on the FAFSA Application, you are allowed to receive up to 6 academic years of full time Pell grant disbursements before reaching your limit.
-This number is calculated as a percentage and you can receive up to 600% (6-years).
+As long as you remain eligible each year based on the FAFSA Application, you are allowed to receive up 600% of your Pell Grant in your lifetime.
+So, assuming you use 150% each calendar year, you may be eligible to receive the Pell grant for 4 years.
 If you do not use all of your Pell grant eligibility in a given year, only a percentage of that year’s eligibility will be subtracted from the 600% total.